Administrative Quick Start Guide

 When you get HTCondor, start with the central manager, then add

-the submit machine(s), and then add the execute machine(s).
+the access point(s), and then add the execute machine(s).
 You may

 sudo installed; you may omit it from the command lines below